clevelandmusicco/HothouseFlasher/README.md

 - **Windows requires Zadig driver setup.** This is a one-time step but can trip up new users.
 - **Internal flash only.** QSPI/external flash is not supported.
 - **No firmware checksums.** Binaries are served as-is from the official release.
-- **After flashing, the user must press RESET manually.** The Daisy Seed's DfuSe implementation sets `manifestationTolerant=false`, meaning the device does not auto-reset after flashing.
 - **Local development requires seeded `.bin` files.** Run `npm run generate-manifest` once to populate `public/firmware/` for full local testing.